danmrichards/terraform-sandbox/README.md

 # Terraform Sandbox
-A proof-of-concept CLI which programmatically interacts with [terraform golang package](https://github.com/hashicorp/terraform).
+A proof-of-concept CLI which programmatically interacts with the [terraform golang package](https://github.com/hashicorp/terraform).

 The tool is capable of creating cloud VM, destroying a cloud VM and